julietbravo/microhh/cases/ib_sine/README.md

  - Calhoun and Street (2001): Turbulent flow over a wavy surface: Neutral case (*model study*)

 The measurements/statistics from Hudson et al. are included in the `reference_data` subdirectory.

+To run the case, first create the immersed boundary input (dem.0000000) with the create_dem.py script